Naseerb/dicom_viewer/README.md

 # DICOM Viewer Full Stack Application

 A full stack application that allows users to upload, process, and view DICOM files.
+A preview video that shows the application running can be found in the root folder

 ## Features